minprog/programmeren-1/problems/cs50/cash/index.md

 As soon as you're done, submit your `cash.c` implementation, below!

-1. Toward CS50 IDE's top-left corner, within its "file browser" (not within a terminal window), control-click or right-click your `cash.c` file (that's within your `problems` directory) and then select **Download**.
+1. Toward CS50 IDE's top-left corner, within its "file browser" (not within a terminal window), control-click or right-click your `cash.c` file (that's within your `~/problems/cash` directory) and then select **Download**.
 You should find that your browser has downloaded `cash.c`.

 2. Also download `pseudocode.txt`.

 3. Make sure you are signed in to **this** website!

-4. In the form below, choose the file that you just downloaded.
+4. In the form below, choose the files that you just downloaded.

 5. Press "Submit for grading".
 Presto!